thelfer/MFrontGallery/docs/papers/joss/paper.md

 The [MFrontGallery project](https://github.com/thelfer/MFrontGallery)
 has two main, almost orthogonal, goals:

-1. The first one is to show how solver developers may provide to their users a set of ready-to-use (mechanical) behaviours which can be parametrized by their users to match their needs.
+1. The first one is to show how solver developers may provide their users a set of ready-to-use (mechanical) behaviours which can be parametrized by their users to match their needs.
 2. The second one is to describe how to set up a high-quality material